 |

-Tornadoes (Facts on
+Tornadoes (Facts on File

-File Dangerous Weather Series) by
+Dangerous Weather Series) by Michael

-Michael Allaby A book for young adults and adults
+Allaby A book for young adults and adults who prefer light reading.
+If

-and seen tornado damage in amazement. you'll want to read this book.
+you've ever watched the evening news and seen tornado damage in amazement. you'll want

+to read this book.
 Everything from making your own twister in a bottle to tracking

 tornadoes with NEXRAD Doppler Radar.
-Learn about Tornado Chasers and
+Learn about Tornado Chasers and how they find

 Our Price: $35.00